farwayer/docker-secret-files/README.md

 Sometimes you need to put some secret files inside docker image.
 One example is CI that can use secret variables but can't use secret files (hello [GitLab](gitlab.com)).
-With `docker-secret` you can protect such files with encryption.
+With `docker-secret-files` you can protect such files with encryption.

 Idea is very simple:
 1. Encrypt files with GPG, protect them with password and place inside docker